What is Counselling?

-The Service consists of a group of qualified and experienced counsellors who are based across Pembrokeshire, working with young people to support their emotional wellbeing through counselling.
-Counselling offers children and young people the opportunity to talk about things that may be worrying them such as losing someone close, family relationships, bullying, health worries or anxiety about school work, nothing is off limits.
+The School-based Counselling Service consists of a group of professionally qualified and experienced therapists who are based across Pembrokeshire schools.
+Counselling offers children and young people a safe space to talk about the things that may be worrying them such as losing someone close, family relationships, bullying, health worries or anxiety about school work, nothing is off limits.

-The service is targeted at children and young people who will benefit from a short period of counselling and for those emotional needs that are not considered significant enough to access other services available such as the Primary Mental Health Service or the Child and Adolescent Mental Health Service.
+The service is for children and young people who would benefit from a short period of therapeutic support and for those with emotional needs that are not considered significant enough to access other services such as the Primary Mental Health Service or the Child and Adolescent Mental Health Service.

-Young people attending a secondary school in Pembrokeshire can directly access their school based counsellor by visiting the named counsellor at their school.
-Adults who know the young person, such as a teacher, can also suggest that a young person access school-based counselling but a conversation will always be held with the young person prior to any involvement with a counsellor to seek their permission.
+Young people attending a secondary school in Pembrokeshire can directly access the school-based counsellor by visiting the named counsellor at their school and making an appointment.
+Adults who know the young person, such as a teacher, can also suggest that a young person access school-based counselling but a conversation will always be held with the young person prior to any involvement with a counsellor in order to seek their permission.
 Counselling will not take place without the consent of the young person.
 Every secondary school should have leaflets and notice boards advertising the service and how it can be accessed.

-If it is felt that a child at primary school would benefit from support from a school-based counsellor then consideration will also be given to our involvement following discussion with an Educational Psychologist and the primary school ALNCo (Additional Learning Needs Co-ordinator) will be arranged to consider the request.
+If it is felt that a child at primary school would benefit from counselling support, a discussion with an Educational Psychologist and the primary school ALNCo (Additional Learning Needs Co-ordinator) will be arranged to consider the request.

 Every secondary school in Pembrokeshire, as well as Portfield Special School, has a named counsellor based at the school.
 Young people can contact the counsellor directly or ask a staff member to do it for them.